-Our pupil premium strategy will be supplemented by additional activity that is not funded by the pupil premium or recovery premium funding.
-This will include:
+Our pupil premium strategy has been supplemented by additional activity that is not funded by the pupil premium or recovery premium funding.
+This included:

-- Improving our mental health and wellbeing offer to include support from a trainee school counsellor (2021-2022) and increasing the numbers of staff trained to deliver 1:1 ELSA interventions.
-In 2022-2023 this will also include Mentorlink counsellors to support identified pupils. - A review of curriculum to include developing global themes to ensure that pupils are able to make sense of their learning and are able to learn and develop skills for the diverse and changing world in which they live.
-In 2022-2023 this will particularly focus on research into the way that children learn. - Further development of pupil voice, ensuring that pupils eligible for the PPG grant are well-represented within pupils groups who shape and contribute to school development. - Development of oracy and independence through in-school research projects and national collaboration.
+- Improving our mental health and wellbeing offer to include support from a trainee school counsellor (2021-2022) who will be supporting pupils in school in 2022-2023 and 2023-2024 and increasing the numbers of staff trained to deliver 1:1 ELSA interventions (currently 4 ELSA trained support professionals with 2 training in 2023-2024). - Continued curriculum review in 2022-2023 included the development of the global themes to ensure that pupils are able to make sense of their learning and are able to learn and develop skills for the diverse and changing world in which they live.
+In 2022-2023 this particularly focused on research into the way that children learn and metacognition which will continue in 2023-2024. - Further development of pupil voice, ensuring that pupils eligible for the PPG grant are well-represented within pupils groups who shape and contribute to school development. - Development of oracy and independence through in-school research projects and national collaboration.